Marijuana and Teens

-- Mental health problems, such as depression, anxiety, anger, moodiness, and psychosis
+- Mental health problems, such as schizophrenia, depression, anxiety, anger, irritability, moodiness, and risk of suicide

-Marijuana use in teens can lead to long-term problems.
-Teens rarely think they will end up with problems related to marijuana use, so it is important to begin discussing the risks with your child early and continue this discussion over time.
-Talking openly with your child will help with prevention.
-If your child is already using, open communication will help you know more about his or her use.
+Marijuana use in teens can lead to long-term consequences.
+Teens rarely think they will end up with problems related to marijuana use, so it is important to begin talking about the risks with your child early and continue this discussion over time.
+Talking with your child about marijuana can help delay the age of first use and help protect their brain.
+If your child is already using marijuana, try asking questions in an open and curious way as your teen will talk more freely if not feeling judged.
 If you have concerns about your child's drug use, talk with your child's pediatrician or a qualified mental health professional.

 For more information about marijuana, drugs, and teenagers, you can check out: